ardaerendogru/dinov2_distillation/readme.md

 ## 📋 Overview

 This project implements a flexible and powerful knowledge distillation pipeline for transferring the rich visual representations learned by DINOv2 Vision Transformers to smaller, more efficient models.
-The framework supports various distillation techniques, focusing on spatial and channel attention transfer, feature alignment, and self-supervised learning signals.

 ### Key Features